kubeflow/website/content/docs/components/multi-tenancy/getting-started.md

 commands, replace `[PROJECT]` with your GCP project and replace `[EMAIL]` with the user's email address:

-* To access the Kubernentes cluster, the user needs the [Kubernetes Engine Cluster Viewer](https://cloud.google.com/kubernetes-engine/docs/how-to/iam)
+* To access the Kubernetes cluster, the user needs the [Kubernetes Engine Cluster Viewer](https://cloud.google.com/kubernetes-engine/docs/how-to/iam)
   role: